Binance Fees: A Full Breakdown and How It Compares

 - Nano (NANO)

 Binance offers some of the lowest fees in the crypto exchange market, making it a favorite among traders.
-Even as low as Binance’s rates are, there are a few tips to help you enjoy even lower ones.
+Here’s a quick rundown of some of the fees you might face.

-If you choose to buy your cryptocurrencies with a debit or credit card, you can expect to pay up to 3.5% in fees.
-As that is a high rate, it is best to use other payment methods.
+If you choose to buy your cryptocurrencies with a debit or credit card, you can expect to pay up to 4.5% in fees.
+Because of these fees, you’re better off using other payment methods.

 Wire transfers, on the other hand, come with no transaction fee but are not available everywhere.
-If your location does support wire transfers, you can use them to avoid paying purchasing fees.
+If your location does support wire transfers, you can use them to avoid paying card fees.

 There are no fees when depositing crypto assets on Binance with Bitcoin (BTC), Tether (USDT) and Ethereum (ETH).
-You will first need to exchange your fiat for crypto and then make your deposit.
+You’ll first need to exchange your fiat for crypto and then make your deposit.

-Withdrawing crypto also incurs a fee according to the type of crypto you are withdrawing.
-These fees change with the market’s status, making it difficult to understand what you might owe until you are ready to withdraw.
-Binance does, however, clearly provide accurate and up-to-date information for each type of cryptocurrency.
+Fees are also incurred based on the type of crypto you are withdrawing.
+These fees change with the market’s status, making it difficult to know what you owe until you’re ready to withdraw.
+Be sure to check the Binance.US website, which provides up-to-date information for each type of cryptocurrency.

-While one of the biggest complaints with Binance is the withdrawal fees, there are ways to lower them.
-It starts with the basic understanding that the fees are directly correlated with the type of crypto asset users are trying to withdraw.
-Some charge high rates, while others do not, so reducing withdrawal fees can be as simple as changing the coin.
+There are ways to lower withdrawal fees, and it starts with understanding that the fees are based on the type of crypto asset you want to withdraw.
+Some assets charge higher rates than others, so reducing withdrawal fees can be as simple as changing the coin.

 Before you begin your withdrawal, check the rates on the coin you plan to request.
-Some of the highest fees come from currencies such as:
+Some of the highest fees come from these currencies:

-If the type of asset you were about to request has a high fee, consider trading and converting to Bitcoin or Ethereum on Binance first.
-You can also choose one of the many cheaper cryptocurrencies for a much lower cost.
-Some of these include:
+If the type of asset you were about to request has a high fee, consider trading and converting to Bitcoin or Ethereum first.
+You can also choose a less expensive crypto, such as one of the following:

 - Ethereum Classic